flori/betterplace_apidocs/sections/client_direct_deposit_create.md

 The city of the donors address.
 Used to issue a donation receipt if the donation is tax deductible.

-This field is required default, but optional with validate_address=false.
+This field is required default, but optional with receipt_desired=false.

 </td>